-- Open a new Web browser tab to User Provisioning at https://cleaf.vcccd.edu/courseleaf/courseleaf.cgi?page=config.html&step=useradmin.
+- 1. Open a new Web browser tab to User Provisioning at https://cleaf.vcccd.edu/courseleaf/courseleaf.cgi?page=config.html&step=useradmin.
 (Or, from the CourseLeaf Console, click "Account Management" in the CourseLeaf navigation section in the left margin.)
 Sign into the portal if you are redirected there. - 2.
 Search for the user's ID in the user list-box at the top center of the Account Management page.
 Usually it will not be there; if it is not present, then skip this step and continue with the one that follows.
 If the user's ID does appear in the list box (which is possible but unlikely), single-click it, and check the "Administrator" checkbox in the Permissions field.
 Leave the passwd and Email fields blank.
-(If the "Administrator" checkbox is already checked, then that user already has administrative privileges; do not un-check the box unless your intent is to remove that user's administrative screen.
-Stop here; you are finished.
+(If the "Administrator" checkbox is already checked, then that user already has administrative privileges; do not un-check the box unless your intent is to remove that user's administrative privileges.)
+Click "OK" to complete the process and return to the main administrative screen.
+[500] Stop here; you are finished.
 Do not continue with the remaining steps listed below, which apply only if the user's ID does not appear in the list box. - 3.
 Click the "New User" button immediately to the right of the user list-box.
 In the dialog box that opens, type the user ID of the user to whom you intend to grant administrative privileges.
 Click the "OK" button to close the dialog. - 4.
 The name you just typed should now appear both in the user list-box and in the User Name field.
 Check the "Administrator" checkbox in the Permissions field.
 Leave the Passwd and Email fields blank.
 Click "OK" to complete the process and return to the main administrative screen.